grannycola/SynthDet/README.md

 - Some Randomizers were disabled.

 ## Other branches:
 You can also check out the [`vr-support`](https://github.com/grannycola/SynthDetPhys/tree/vr-support) branch.
-So far it works correctly in Multi-pass render mode.

 <p align="center">
 <img src="docs/images/unity-wide.png" width="3000"/>